 The Commonwealth Electoral Act 1918 requires that a postal vote application (PVA) be in the approved form [s184(1)].
 An approved form is one that is approved by the Australian Electoral Commission (AEC) by notice published on the AEC's website.

-Parties and candidates wishing to reproduce the PVA may obtain a copy of the approved form artwork from the Director, Election Systems and Delivery in the AEC's National Office by emailing firstname.lastname@example.org or phoning 02 6271 4500.
+Parties and candidates wishing to reproduce the PVA may obtain a copy of the approved form artwork from the Director, Voter Services in the AEC's National Office by sending the AEC an enquiry.

 Section 184AA of the Act provides that a PVA may be physically attached to, or form part of, other written material issued by any person or organisation.
 It is the AEC's view that any reproduction of the PVA by parties or candidates must reproduce all of the text of the approved form.
 The information is required to enable electors to submit a valid application.
 It is accepted however that parties and candidates may use the blank space on the form for their own purposes, or attach information to the form.

-In addition, the AEC has introduced a modern, data capture solution to better process the growing numbers of PVAs and to provide an enhanced service to electors.
+In addition, at the 2016 federal election, the AEC introduced a data capture solution to better process the growing numbers of PVAs and to provide an enhanced service to electors.
 Using a standard format for PVA forms is important in achieving maximum efficiency in this process.
 This includes a preference for the form portion of the PVA to be reproduced in A4 size and portrait orientation in order to best affect the scanning and data capture capability.
 Reproducing exactly the text and layout of the PVA form will enable electors to submit a valid application and maximises the efficiency of the data capture process.

 The AEC does not approve PVAs reproduced by parties or candidates and independent legal advice should be sought by any party or candidate intending to produce a PVA that amends the text of the approved form.
 However, if you are reproducing the postal vote application, the AEC would appreciate receiving an advance copy to better prepare for the receipt and processing of applications during the election period.